umutcanaltin/fpgai_compiler/docs/MEMORY_SEMANTICS_PLAN.md

 ## Current implementation status after P2H inspection

-The earlier Sprint 28A boundary was correct at the time: generic `ddr` should not be claimed as scalable DDR-resident execution unless generated HLS proves tiled behavior.
+The earlier implementation boundary was correct at the time: generic `ddr` should not be claimed as scalable DDR-resident execution unless generated HLS proves tiled behavior.
 The current repository is further along now.

 Validated focused memory tests now cover structural generated-source and packaging behavior for: